lilpharaoh1/traffic-paper/README.md

 ```

-To run with `sumo-gui`, edit the `sumo-gui` field in the config file to True and run using the appropriate command above.
+To run with the `sumo-gui' activated, edit the `sumo-gui` field in the config file to True and run using the appropriate command above.

 ## TODO
 - [ ] Clean up README